openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 ```
 (for iPhone, the inet addr will always start with 172.20.10. - Android will likely be different)

-To disconnect the connection, you can run:
+* To disconnect the connection, you can run:

 `sudo bt-pan client -d AA:BB:CC:DD:EE:FF`

-Next, to test that Bluetooth starts up automatically, you can shut down your wifi for 2-3 minutes by running:
+* Next, to test that Bluetooth starts up automatically, you can shut down your wifi for 2-3 minutes by running:

 `iwconfig wlan0 txpower off; sleep 120; iwconfig wlan0 txpower auto`

-About 1 min later, your bluetooth network should connect.
-If it doesn't, you should be able to wait 3 minutes and reconnect.
-If that doesn't work, you'll either need to reboot it or use a serial console connection to your Edison to troubleshoot further.
+* About 1 min later, your bluetooth network should connect your rig to your phone (blue bar will pop up on the phone).
+If it doesn't, you should be able to wait 3 minutes and your terminal session will automatically reconnect.
+If that doesn't connect, you'll either need to reboot it or use a serial console connection to your Edison to troubleshoot further.

-About a minute after wifi comes back on, your Edison should automatically disconnect the Bluetooth connection.
+* About a minute after wifi comes back on (terminal session restores), your Edison should automatically disconnect the Bluetooth connection.

 Finally, it's time to take a walk.
-About a minute after walking out of range of your wifi, you should see that a device is connected to your phone via Bluetooth.
+About a minute after walking out of range of your home wifi, you should see that a device is connected to your phone via Bluetooth.
 Shortly after that you should see things update on Nightscout.
 About a minute afer you come home, it should reconnect to wifi and automatically disconnect Bluetooth.